sa-ne/demo-firewalld/README.md

 Quick demo of Firewalld capabilities

+Firewalld uses the concepts of zones and services, that simplify the traffic management.
+Zones are predefined sets of rules.
+Network interfaces and sources can be assigned to a zone.

+Firewall services are predefined rules that cover all necessary settings to allow incoming traffic for a specific service and they apply within a zone.
+Services use one or more ports or addresses for network communication.
+Firewalls filter communication based on ports.

 Still IPTables underneath.
 Why Firewalld:
 * Realtime rule changes without interruption
 * Separate network traffic & rules by interface or zones